 3. Funding of additional living expenses during full-time measures

 People taking part in full-time measures can also receive a contribution towards the cost of living in addition to funding to cover training costs.
 This payment to cover living expenses depends on the individual’s income and assets as well as on the income of his or her spouse or life partner.

-The maximum payment for single persons is 768 euros (697 euros up to 31 July 2016).
+The maximum payment for single persons is 892 euros per month.
 The payment comprises an allowance to cover basic needs, accommodation, a supplementary payment and possible additional contributions towards health and long-term care insurance.

-The allowance for income from other sources amounts to 290 euros (255 euros up to 31 July 2016).
+The allowance for income from other sources amounts to 290 euros.
 The additional consideration of income-related expenses and a flat-rate deduction of compulsory social security contributions mean that participants are entitled to earn up to 450 euros from a “mini-job” without this affecting their entitlement to AFBG payments.

-This allowable deduction is increased by 570 euros (535 euros up to 31 July 2016) for people who are married or in a registered partnership and are not permanently living apart.
-It rises by 520 euros per child (485 euros up to 31 July 2016).
+This allowable deduction is increased by 630 euros (535 euros up to 31 July 2016) for people who are married or in a registered partnership and are not permanently living apart.
+It rises by 570 euros per child.

 The assets of a spouse or registered partner are not taken into account.
 This also applies for appropriate self-used property and a car.

 The KfW Development Bank issues the loan in accordance with the AFBG.
 Funding recipients receive an offer for the loan share of funding from the KfW following approval of their application by the responsible funding office.
 Participants have a certain period of time to decide whether to accept the offer.
 They can claim the entire loan or only part thereof.

 The loan is low-interest and interest and repayment-free during the period of training and a subsequent period of grace of up to a maximum of six years.